 Consider this bentwood-inspired retro piece an easy way to infuse some old-school charm into a more modern home.
 Opt for the natural finish for a high-contrast look against the dark cushion.
 Those looking to marry sleek minimalism with mid-century modern will particularly love this simple armchair.

-Contemporary lines meet punchy pink for a seating option that’s a far cry from your average lounge chair.
+Contemporary lines meet punchy pink for a seating option that’s a far cry from the average lounge chair.
 For a more personalized touch, remove the lumbar pillow (you can use it as a finishing touch for your sofa or bed) and swap in a printed throw or pillow that adds some contrast.

 If you live in a studio and have been hunting for the perfect hero piece, call off the search.
 This country-styled chair, designed by none other than The Novogratz, is pretty much the only seating option your apartment needs.
 Cozy it up with soft throws for a reading nook or bring it to your dining table–turned–desk when you need it.
-Pick the sunny yellow hue to infuse a pop of brightness to your tiny home and you’re all set.

-Ever look at a pair of jeans that are the perfect shade of blue and say, “I wish I could get these in the form of a chair?”
+Ever look at a pair of jeans that are the perfect shade of blue and say, “I wish I could get these in the form of a chair”?
 Consider your (oddly specific) design wish granted: This simple yet sophisticated chair almost looks like it’s crafted out of denim.
-But considering that material is hardly one you want to sink into—there’s a reason people lounge around in pajamas, not jeans—the fact that it’s actually linen makes this piece all the more desirable.
+But considering that material is hardly one you want to sink into—there’s a reason people lounge around in pajamas, not jeans—the fact that it’s linen makes this piece all the more desirable.